frycz/frycz.github.io/content/blog/composition-is-the-key.md

 slug: "composition-is-the-key"
 ---

-I keep an "idea box" where I put thoughts that come to mind when I am bored enough.
+I keep an "idea box" where I put thoughts that come to my mind when I am bored enough.
 Recently, I wanted to add one more, but before I did so, I had started reading existing entries.
 To my surprise, the thought I wanted to write down was already there... twice.

 The idea was: "Composition is the key".